ArturoBarriga/EvaluAI-Project/README.md

 ## Installation and Execution Without Docker

 The system can also be executed manually.
+In this case, MongoDB must be running locally and the required environment variables must be configured in the `.env` file.

 ### 1. Clone the Repository